jpage8580/GTUltra/readme_gtultra.txt

 Thanks to Shogoon, Russell Hoy, Jani Väisänen and Egon Sander

 Example songs:
-Thanks to Jammar, Linus, LMan, Mibri and Shogoon
+Thanks to Jammer, Linus, LMan, Mibri and Shogoon

 GTUltra features: